Jaggie13/Howtoplot/README.md

 A quick X-Y line plot based on Python.

 Usage:
+For Howtoplot.py
 1. Install Python. (https://www.python.org/downloads/)
 2. Run Howtoplot.py in Python.
 3. Install the lacked modules. (pip install numpy matplotlib)
 4. Run Howtoplot.py in Python.

+For Howtoplot.exe
+Run it in Windows.

 Detailed Instructions:
 1. Load Data.
 You can also drag your .txt file into a specified region.